AhsanAyaz/vibing-the-future-with-angular/content/angular-day-italy-2025-storytelling.md

 <!-- .element: class="fragment" -->

 Notes:
-The template for success.
-Modern Angular patterns + AI integration.
-This is the destination of our journey - what "good" looks like.
+This is the gold standard, the Modern Angular Stack for 2025 – everything you've seen today.
+(Point to code snippet) Standalone components, `ChangeDetectionStrategy.OnPush` for performance, native control flow with `@if` and `@for`, `inject()` over constructor injection, signals for state, computed signals for derived state, signal inputs, and signal outputs.
+This is the template for success, integrating modern Angular patterns with AI.
+This is the destination of our journey, what "good" code looks like today.
+And this is what AI _should_ generate, with your expert guidance.

 ---